 The O-1 visa category allows foreign nationals with “extraordinary ability” in the sciences, education, business, athletics, the arts, motion picture or television to come to the U.S. to engage in official activity related to their field of endeavor.

-10. The O-1 Visa for Professors and Researchers: Who’s Eligible?
+J. The O-1 Visa For Professors And Researchers: Who’s Eligible?

 Professors and researchers generally must meet the evidentiary criteria for “extraordinary ability” in science or education.
 To be eligible, the foreign national must have:

-If the criteria do not readily apply to the beneficiary’s occupation, the petitioner may submit any comparable evidence in order to establish the beneficiary’s eligibility.
+If the criteria does not readily apply to the beneficiary’s occupation, the petitioner may submit any comparable evidence in order to establish the beneficiary’s eligibility.

 A petition for O-1 status can be approved for an initial period of up to 3 years, or the time necessary to accomplish the event or activity.
 O-1 status can be extended in one year increments if it is for the same event.
 If the petition is for a different position with the same employer or for a new employer it is considered a new “event” and the petition can be granted for another three years.
 The O-1 can be extended indefinitely.

-The spouse and children under 21 of O-1 visa holders are entitled to the O-3 visa.
-O-3 visa holders are not authorized to work in the U.S.
+The spouse and children under 21 of O-1 visa holders are entitled to the O-3 visa, and they are not authorized to work in the U.S.

 Learn more about O-1 visa and how you could benefit from it.